chetnashah/webconcepts/UnixTools/grep.md

 Note: it will print all lines that match, not just the first line that matches so the search is **global** in a sense.

+## Gotcha behaviour with `set -e`

+`set -e` errors out if any command has non-zero exist status.

+`grep` has exit status `1` when no match was found.
+**So grep can make your script fail if no match was found and "set -e" was done on script**

 ## Exact string search

 Regex concerns: `.` is treated as `any` charachter, so `grep 127.0.0.1 filename` might match both `127.0.0.1` and `127a0a0a1`